syncfusion-content/wpf-docs/wpf/SpellChecker/custom-dictionary-support.md

 4. Setting the required culture to the `SfSpellChecker.Culture` property.

-N> The follwing code snippets only explain the insertion of the Hunspell dictionary to the `SpellChecker`.
+N> The following code snippets only explain the insertion of the Hunspell dictionary to the `SpellChecker`.
 You can get code snippets to add a `SpellChecker`, from [Adding SfSpellChecker to an application](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#adding-wpf-sfspellchecker-to-an-application) topic.

 {% tabs %}
 {% highlight C# %}